 The Luther Teacher Education Program begins in the student’s first year with a practicum experience in area schools.
 This practicum serves as an opportunity for students to discern their potential and interest in teaching as a career.
-All education majors and minors are required to have practicums in a variety of school communities; candidates are encouraged to complete their required second practicum experience, the methods practicum, in a diverse setting that allows them to experience teaching from another perspective.
+All education majors and minors are required to have practica in a variety of school communities.
+Teacher candidates are encouraged to complete their required second practicum experience, the methods practicum, in a diverse setting that allows them to experience teaching from another perspective.

 The culminating experience of the Teacher Education Program is a full professional semester (minimum of 14 weeks; 8 week placements are possible if needed for your particular state) of student teaching.
 College professors, along with cooperating K-12 teachers, work with student teachers in a collaborative environment to enhance their professional development and to successfully complete a professional teaching portfolio.

 Luther College teacher graduates are employed by schools throughout the Midwest, the U.S. and internationally.
 They enjoy a reputation of distinction for their commitment to teaching and learning, to the needs of individual students, and for being active members of their schools and communities.